Los Angeles wildfires claim 14 lives as containment efforts struggle

 Newsom also signed an executive order to reduce the amount of state government red tape needed to rebuild lost homes and businesses.

-However, President-elect Donald Trump criticized local and state officials he believed had handled the situation badly.
+However, President-elect Donald Trump criticised local and state officials he believed had handled the situation badly.

 In Altadena, official Don Fregulia said managing the Eaton Fire and its impact will be a "huge, Herculean task" that he said will take "many weeks of work."

-The two big fires combined have consumed more than 36 000 acres, or 145 square kilometres, two and a half times the land area of Manhattan, in one of the worst disasters in Los Angeles history.
+The two big fires combined have consumed more than 36,000 acres, or 145 sq km - 2-1/2 times the land area of Manhattan - in one of the worst disasters in Los Angeles history.

-Officials have declared a public health emergency due to the thick, toxic smoke and poor air quality, as the fires lofted traces of metals, plastics and other synthetic materials.
+Officials have declared a public health emergency due to the thick, toxic smoke hanging over the city and poor air quality as the fires lofted traces of metals, plastics and other synthetic materials.

-Progress was reported in bringing electrical power back to Los Angeles neighborhoods.
-Southern California Edison CEO Steven Powell said there were now about 50 000 customers without power, down from more than half a million days earlier.
+Progress was reported in bringing electrical power back to Los Angeles neighbourhoods.
+Southern California Edison CEO Steven Powell said there were now about 50,000 customers without power, down from more than half a million days earlier.

 Private forecaster AccuWeather estimated the damage and economic loss at US$135 billion to US$150 billion, portending soaring homeowners' insurance costs.